CollaboraOnline/richdocumentscode/README.md

    Open `proxy.php` and apply the following changes:

-   - **Update Server IP Address:** If you are running [nextcloud-docker-dev](https://github.com/juliusknorr/nextcloud-docker-dev), you must replace the hardcoded IP address (`192.168.1.46`) with your host machine's local network IP address.
-Find all occurrences of `192.168.1.46` and replace them with your IP.
+   - **Update Server IP Address:** If you are running [nextcloud-docker-dev](https://github.com/juliusknorr/nextcloud-docker-dev), you must replace the `localhost` with your host machine's local network IP address.
+Find all occurrences of `localhost` and replace them with your IP.

    - **Bypass Server Checks:** To connect to your local `coolwsd` instance, you need to bypass the standard server checks.